bor0/gidti/manuscript/chapter5.md

     total proofA : Order n m -> Order m n -> n = m -- antisymmetry
 ```

 The interface `Porder` accepts a `Type` and a relation `Order`, which is a binary function.
-Since the interface has more than two parameters, we specify that `Order` is a determining parameter, that is, the parameter used to resolve the instance.
+Since the interface has more than two parameters, we specify that `Order` is a determining parameter, i.e. the parameter used to resolve the instance.

-Now that we have our abstract interface, we can build a concrete implementation for it:
+Now that we have our abstract interface we can build a concrete implementation for it:

 ```
 implementation Porder Nat LTE where